HealthITAU/pyconnectwise/README.md

   # manage instance url,
   # your api client id,
   # your api public key,
-  # your api private key
+  # your api private key,
+  # optionally, a Config object for customizing API interactions.
+See [Additional Configuration].
 )
 ```